-To encourage undergraduate geology students to extend their studies to include a graduate degree, the College of Engineering and Mines has a combined program that permits students to earn both a bachelor's (B.S.) and a master's (M.A.) degree in geology.
+To encourage undergraduate Geology students to extend their studies to include a graduate degree, the College of Engineering and Mines has a Combined Program that permits students to earn both a Bachelor's (B.S.) and a Master's (M.S.) degree in Geology.
 This program allows students to designate two three-credit graduate courses to count for both degrees.
 The selected courses must have graduate course standing and be designated when a student requests admission to the program.

-Students may be admitted to the Combined Degree program if they have:
+Students may be admitted to the Combined Degree Program if they have:

-- 1. Completed 95 credit hours towards the bachelor's degree. - Completed 30 credit hours of coursework and 8 credit hours of upper division coursework in the geological sciences, including the equivalent of physical and historical geology. - 3.
-Maintained an overall GPA of at least 3.0 in all geological sciences they took. - Completed an application to the UND School of Graduate Studies and been accepted for admission.
+- 1. Completed 95 credit hours towards the Bachelor's degree. - Completed 30 credit hours of coursework and 8 credit hours of upper division coursework in the geological sciences, including the equivalents of physical geology and historical geology. - Maintained an overall GPA of at least 3.0 in all geological sciences they took - Completed an application to the UND Graduate School and been accepted for admission